CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ConvergedinfraPod.md

 HasServiceItemInstance returns a boolean if a field has been set.

+### SetServiceItemInstanceNil

+`func (o *ConvergedinfraPod) SetServiceItemInstanceNil(b bool)`

+ SetServiceItemInstanceNil sets the value for ServiceItemInstance to be an explicit nil

+### UnsetServiceItemInstance
+`func (o *ConvergedinfraPod) UnsetServiceItemInstance()`

+UnsetServiceItemInstance ensures that no value is present for ServiceItemInstance, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)